mihaigalos/git-change-operator/docs/reference/write-modes.md

 ## Resource References and Write Modes

-Write modes apply to both static files and resource references:
+Write modes can be configured per-file and also apply to resource references through their output strategy:

 ### Overwrite with Resource References